-This bill amends Minnesota Statutes to ensure that residents of long-term care facilities have the right to designate a support person who can be present with them while receiving care.
-Specifically, it modifies section 144.651, subdivision 10a, to allow at least one designated support person chosen by the resident to be physically present during their stay at a health care facility.
+This bill amends Minnesota Statutes to ensure that residents of long-term care facilities have the right to designate a support person who can be physically present with them while receiving care.
+Specifically, it modifies section 144.651, subdivision 10a, to allow one designated support person chosen by the resident to be present during their stay at a health care facility.
 The definition of "designated support person" is expanded to include any individual selected by the resident, not limited to family members, and clarifies that certified doulas and traditional midwives do not count toward the limit of one designated support person.

 Statutes affected: Introduction: 144.651, 144G.91